rosera/lab-datastore/producer/README.md

 The code is in two parts:

-* lab-service provides the Logging Sink
+* lab-service which is a [Cloud Run](https://cloud.google.com/run) application that provides the Logging Sink
-* webhook provide an example endpoint
+* webhook which is a [Cloud Function](https://cloud.google.com/functions) application that provide an example endpoint

 ## Contributing